 The alternate here is for someone looking for a little bit more, all around: the Smok Alien takes two removable 18650 batteries, for increased battery life, and goes all the way up to 220 watts.
 By eliminating the Pico's clearance issues, it also allows the full-sized Smoke TFV8 Big Baby Beast, which uses those same great TFV8 coils, but has a massive 5 ml vape juice capacity.

 Finally, we reach the Aegis.
 This mighty mod is virtually indestructible, and is IP-rated for waterproofness and dust rejection, as well as shock resistance.
 This is the mod for the hunter, the hiker, the soldier, the first responder, or just those of us clumsy enough to get sick of constantly replacing our mods.
-The Aegis kit comes with the excellent Geekvape Shield tank, which accepts those awesome Smok TFV8 Baby Beast coils we were talking about before.
+Paired with the excellent Geekvape Shield tank, which accepts those awesome Smok TFV8 Baby Beast coils we were talking about before, this is the ideal mod for an active - or just reckless! - lifestyle.
 This is the step-up if you measure your years in number of busted phone screens.

 As always, if you have any questions or need any one-on-one tutoring, stop into one of our local Mister-E's or BloNoSmoke vape shops and try out a variety of devices!
 If that's a long walk, hey, we're online, we get it: please don't hesitate to contact us, either by phone at 855-647-8373, by email at CustomerService@Mister-E-Liquid.com, or via live chat on any page of Mister-E-Liquid.com.
 If social media's more your thing, you can find us on Facebook or Instagram: we're always happy to help!